 In Junior School, the Foundation Years Program focuses on inquiry, creativity, and collaboration.
-It sets the foundations of Global Leadership through cumulative challenges and interdisciplinary projects organized around eight building blocks: Global Awareness, Leadership, Design and Build, Technology Integration, Environmental Stewardship, Outdoor Education, Public Speaking, as well as Literacy and Languages.
+It sets the foundations of Global Leadership through cumulative challenges and interdisciplinary projects organized around six building blocks: Global Engagement, Leadership, Design and Build, Environmental Stewardship, The Arts, as well as Literacy and Languages.

 Global Leadership in Junior School culminates in the Grade 5 project – My Key Idea – where students take what they have learned through their research and prepare a public speech advocating for support on a topic of personal significance.
 Upon completion, they are ready to transition to the Middle School program.

 In the Junior School, community members and groups are invited into the classroom to inspire students to make connections between their interests, their passions, and the learning they are doing in class.
-Students have the opportunity to participate in leadership roles in the school and focus on citizenship as well as social justice in the classroom.
+Students participate in leadership roles in the school and focus on citizenship as well as social justice in the classroom.

-In the Junior School, students in Kindergarten to Grade 2 use the Reggio method of inquiry while Grades 3-5 use the I-Think (Integrated Thinking) model for inquiry.
-Both methods of inquiry enable metacognition and creative problem solving in our classrooms, effectively helping students delve deeper into topics.
+In the Junior School, students in Junior Kindergarten to Grade 2 use the Reggio Emilia approach to inquiry into the world around them.
+Students in Grades 3-5 use inquiry cycles to delve deeper into topics.
+Methods of inquiry enable metacognition and creative problem solving to help our students become thinkers.

 The Junior School program is also enriched by the arts.
-Taught by specialist teachers, students from K-5 have the opportunity to participate in music concerts twice each year and drama productions every other year.
-Students from K-5 participate in both vocal and instrumental music.
+Taught by specialist teachers, students from JK-5 participate in music concerts twice each year and drama productions.

-With a strong emphasis on experiential learning, students participate in a number of curricular excursions throughout the year including:
+With a strong emphasis on experiential learning, students participate in several curricular excursions throughout the year including:

 - Farm trips